meshcoin-project/proton/README.md

 ### Channel group
 Subject to network service uncertainties, a single service provider can hardly guarantee service reliability, and a Layer 2 distributed network is then built.
 Several relay nodes can form a group based on geographic locations and user preferences, providing the users with network services.
 The user needs to create an on-chain channel for the group.
 A distributed consensus is reached among Layer2 networks of relay nodes based on the RAFT protocol.
 When a single point of failure occurs, DAPP will connect the user to other nodes in service, thus enhancing the service reliability and improving the user experience.

-Pronto Network is more than a network fee payment channel.
-The fast and safe transaction mechanism free of charge creates more application scenarios for DAPP in the Meshcoin.

 ### More
 Pronto Network is more than a network fee payment channel.
 The fast and safe transaction mechanism free of charge creates more application scenarios for DAPP in the Meshcoin.